Minimum Viable Product Template – Cheat Sheet

 Is a survey an MVP?

-Surveys and focus groups are sometimes criticised as bad MVPs as they are prone to misinterpretation, group think, and leading questions.
+Surveys and focus groups are sometimes criticized as bad MVPs as they are prone to misinterpretation, group think, and leading questions.
 If the results from a simple survey can indicate that the product should not be built, then it is delivering insights!
 That means it’s a real test and can be considered an MVP.

 Is talking to customers considered an MVP?